skycoin/skywire/README.md

 ```
 ## Skywire Configuration in-depth

 The skywire visor requires a config file to run.
-This config is a json-formatted file produced by `skywire-cli config gen`
+This config is a json-formatted file produced by `skywire-cli config gen`.

 The `skywire-autoconfig` script included with the skywire package handles config generation and updates for the user who has installed the package.

-Examples of config generation and command / flag documentation can be found in the [cmd/skywire-cli/README.md](cmd/skywire-cli/README.md) and [cmd/skywire-visor/README.md](cmd/skywire-visor/README.md)
+Examples of config generation and command / flag documentation can be found in the [cmd/skywire-cli/README.md](cmd/skywire-cli/README.md) and [cmd/skywire-visor/README.md](cmd/skywire-visor/README.md).

-The most important flags are noted below
+The most important flags are noted below.

 ### Expose hypervisorUI